MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 #### Exclusion merge policy

-Specifies the merge policy for exclusions.
+Specifies the merge policy for Antivirus Exclusions.
 It can be a combination of administrator-defined and user-defined exclusions (`merge`) or only administrator-defined exclusions (`admin_only`).
 This setting can be used to restrict local users from defining their own exclusions.

 |Description|Value|
 |---|---|